AnthonyMastrean/Interviews/README.md

 Function        Search-ReviewIndex                                 niche
 ```

-Start by Refreshing the review index, which should take a few minutes (depending on your connection speed).
+Start by refreshing the review index, which should take a few minutes (depending on your connection speed).
 You will see progress on your screen.
-A cache of reviews will be stored locally in `.\.cache\`.
-The index will be created as a "dotfile" at `.\.index.xml`
+A cache of reviews will be stored locally in `.cache`.
+The index will be persisted at `index.xml`.

 ### Example Output

-With the cache prepared and index created, you're ready to search!
+With the index created, you're ready to search!

 ```
 PS> Search-ReviewIndex "baseball"